justsudoit/Rigged-From-The-Start/README.md

    - For the path to your Fallout New Vegas installation, point it to the Stock Game Folder
    -  For the path where your decompressed BSAs should be stored, point it to \<modlist folder\>\\mods\\\[NoDelete\] Decompressed BSAs
    -  [Example](https://raw.githubusercontent.com/justsudoit/fnvmlwip/main/pictures/BSA%20Decompressor.png)
+4. (Optional but recommended for best performance) From the Stock Game Folder, open dxvk.conf with a text editor.
+   - Edit the following setting to have a value just below your monitors refresh rate **OR** a target frame rate that your system will not frequently drop below (whichever is lower).
+   `d3d9.maxFrameRate = 140`

 **Only after completeing steps 1-3 above are you ready to run ModOrganizer.exe**